 -Holly Richter, The Nature Conservancy's Arizona Director of Conservation

-More than 150 volunteers, conservationists and agency staff, armed with GPS technology spent June 16, 2012, measuring where water is present on the San Pedro River.
+Armed with GPS technology, more than 150 volunteers, conservationists and agency staff spend the third week of June measuring where water is present on the San Pedro River.
 This ongoing monitoring project provides insights into the health of this premier southwestern river system.

 Dozens of partners coordinate this massive effort that covers over 220 miles within the San Pedro River Basin.

 In addition to local residents along the river, our partners in this effort include the Bureau of Land Management, Community Watershed Alliance of Benson, Friends of the San Pedro River, Cascabel Working Group, our Mexican partners and landowners.

 "This is participatory science at its best.
 It connects people to this river in a real way," said Holly Richter, the Conservancy's Arizona director of conservation.
 "Many people do this year after year because they love this river."

 Last year, 29% of the river miles mapped had surface water flowing.
 In 2011, 33% of the river overall continued to flow in late June before the monsoon rains began three years ago.

 Mapping this river over time will provide insight into what causes reduction of river flows — climate change, drought, groundwater or surface water withdrawals.

 On the flip side, it can also tell us where our efforts to restore river flows, through reducing groundwater pumping or recharge of water into the underground aquifer, are making a significant difference.
 The effort will also assess the habitat for beaver, fish and other aquatic organisms.